Quick Start

 Then run apk update.

-Create /usr/local/etc/pkg/repos/public-repo.conf
+Create /usr/local/etc/pkg/repos/public-repo.conf:

 FreeBSD: { enabled: no }